Hermetic Programming: Parameterizing Access to State

 main = putStrLn "Hello, World!"

 Here, main is a pure value.
-But it is live in our sense—not because it interacts with state when run, but because it is already committed to the real console, rather than receiving console access as a parameter.
-In that sense, it already embodies authority to interact with existing state.
+But it is live in this essay’s sense because it is already committed to the real console instead of receiving console access as a parameter.
+It already embeds authority to interact with existing state.

 Pure does not imply inert.